Termination Gateways

 Actions Menu

-To permanently delete the termination gateway and its related items, enable the Delete and unlink relations toggle, then click Delete.
+1. To permanently delete the termination gateway and unlink its relations, enable the Delete and unlink relations toggle.

 Note